The Anti-AI Writing Style Guide

 The Structural Tells (What Detection Tools Actually Measure)

-AI text gets flagged on two metrics: perplexity (how predictable each word is) and burstiness (how much sentence length varies).
-Here’s how to beat both:
+AI text gets flagged on two main metrics: perplexity (how predictable each word is) and burstiness (how much sentence length varies).
+Here’s how to beat both.

 Sentence Structure